Regulatory Model Numbers

 Parts List

-Each switch provides an accessory kit that contains parts that are required to install the switch.
-This appendix lists the installation parts contained in the switch accessory kit.
+Each switch provides an accessory kit containing the parts required to install the switch.
+This section lists the installation parts contained in the switch accessory kit.

 Rack Mount Parts